crsl4/phylogenetics-class/lecture-notes/lecture5.md

 # What is multiple sequence alignment (MSA)?

-- Homology is inferred from an input of sequences that are assumed to have an evolutionary relationship: descended from a common ancestor
+- We infer homology when sequences are evolutionarily related: that is, when they descend from a common ancestor
 - Intuitively, an MSA method inserts gap characters (`-`) inside input sequences to produce a set of longer sequences that are all of the same length, such that residues at the same position in different sequences (aligned residues) share some common properties (homology)
 - MSA is a crucial step since phylogenetic inference methods assume that residue homology relationships are correctly reflected by the input sequences